Are unpaid invoices affecting your business and diminishing your cashflow? With our experts 7 tips, you won't have to worry about them again.

 Although this option isn’t for everyone, if it’s a viable possibility it may be worth offering a discount for your customers who pay their invoices early.
 It can be a small percentage off, but it could strongly encourage early payment by your customers.
 You may want to roll it out to a select group of customers first before introducing it to everyone - think of it as a trial run.

 Many businesses have a standard set of payment terms, but it can vary by industry and company size.
 Even if yours are the standard for your industry, your customers' payment terms may be different, so make sure you communicate clearly what yours are when you begin a new contract.
 Don’t worry about this coming across as rude or abrasive - it’s better to be clear about these things.

-The best way to prevent unpaid invoices is to use an automated platform like itsettled.
-The platform immediately chases any invoice that isn’t paid on the due date.
+The best way to prevent unpaid invoices is to use an automated software like itsettled.
+Our credit control software immediately chases any invoice that isn’t paid on the due date.
 With a unique process designed by leaders in the credit management industry, you can say goodbye to unpaid invoices and hello to having more cash in your bank account.
-Sign up today for our 30 day free trial.
+Sign up today for our 7 day free trial.

 Start chasing payments now